TapasChakraborty/GIT-HUB-Tutorila-1/README.md

 # GIT-HUB-Tutorila-1
-This is test repositor understand GIT-hub will know everythings
+This is test repositor understand GIT-hub will know everythings1